MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-responding-to-requests-about-personal-data.md

 ---
 title: Responding to Requests About Personal Data
-description: This topic tells you how to respond to requests about personal data.
-This is known as a data subject request.
+description: You must respond to data subject requests.
 author: bholtorf
+ms.service: dynamics365-business-central
 ms.author: bholtorf
 ms.custom: na
-ms.date: 06/14/2021
+ms.date: 10/01/2020
 ms.reviewer: na
 ms.topic: conceptual
-ms.openlocfilehash: 0d1ead6fc36df5b06f9ab995bbc30ce04d24c622
+ms.openlocfilehash: cdab3e07d2f522be01a6bd1096ae724d824b52bf
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 02/15/2021
-ms.locfileid: "8148857"
+ms.locfileid: "5385356"
 ---
-# <a name="responding-to-requests-about-users-personal-data"></a>Responding to Requests About Users' Personal Data
+# <a name="responding-to-requests-about-personal-data"></a>Responding to Requests About Personal Data
 Data subjects can request several types of actions regarding their personal data.
 For example, under the General Data Protection Regulation (GDPR), EU residents have the right to request the export, deletion and modification of their personal data.
 This is known as a *Data Subject Request*.
 If you have classified the sensitivity of your data, and are sure they are correct, an administrator can respond to requests by using the options under **Data Privacy** tab in the **IT Manager** Role Centre.
 For more information about classifying data and classifying data sensitivity in [!INCLUDE[prod_long](includes/prod_long.md)], see [Classifying Data](/dynamics-nav/classifying-data?toc=/dynamics365/business-central/toc.json) and [Classifying Data Sensitivity](admin-classifying-data-sensitivity.md).

 ## <a name="types-of-requests"></a>Types of Requests